By Daniella Theis

 “I was in my early thirties then, and I really felt like it stopped me moving on with these ‘big life moves.’
 It is not to say that men are not on precarious contracts, or that they are not suffering from the increased casualisation and marketisation of universities, but I do think it does hit women in different ways and perhaps in more systemically dangerous ways.
 Women are expected to take the bulk of childcare responsibilities, or of other forms of care.
 They are more likely to take time out during their career or are maybe less likely to put themselves up for promotion.
 All of this pressure becomes a nasty muddle.

 “It is easier to start seeing most of these things as individual issues.
 We saw today that there was a training session offered to women by the University to help us build more confidence.
 I think what is needed is a much more thorough ‘soul searching’ on the part of the University as a whole.
 It is always about deep, systemic, toxic cultures.
 One training session on how to build confidence is not going to solve it.
 It is not individuals, it is the system.”

 These are the voices of some of the many women at Strathclyde that are campaigning for change on International Women’s Day and beyond.
-Their stories show that, while we have many things to be proud of and celebrate on International Women’s Day, there is still much that needs to be done.
-So, let’s empower each other on International Women’s Day – and every other day of the year – to keep making women’s voices heard now and in future.
+Their stories show that while we have many things to be proud of and celebrate on International Women’s Day, there is still much that needs to be done.
+We should empower each other on International Women’s Day and every other day of the year.
+Let’s make women’s voices heard every day of the year – now and in future!